 September 30, 2022

 The digestive tract ends with the colon.
-This cancer can occur at any age, but it is more often diagnosed in older adults.
+This disease can occur at any age, but it is more often diagnosed in older adults.
 Small, benign (noncancerous) cell clusters called polyps commonly develop on the inside of the colon as the first signs of the condition.
 Some of these polyps may eventually develop into colon cancer.

 Early signs and symptoms of colon cancer include: